 Delayed IVC Filter Complications

 In some cases, IVC filters will have migrated so far and so deep that they become embedded in organs and tissue.
-The devices can pierce organs, back muscles, and even stab into the heart.
+The devices can pierce organs, back muscles, and even stab into the heart and lungs.

 The majority of complications stem from IVC filters meant to be removed when a patient’s risk of PE has subsided.
 Retrievable IVC filters are marketed as a temporary treatment for pulmonary embolism, as an attempt to avoid long-term problems caused by permanent filters.
 Researchers have discovered that in many cases, part or all of the IVC filter cannot be removed.